 More about the role

 We know that to make a difference, we need to ship things.
 And do so quickly without sacrificing quality.
-Then we need to make them better by iterating on them in-market.
+Then we need to make them better, to iterate on them in market, fix bugs, improve the experience, add features, and grow the user base.
 It’s always challenging but also incredibly rewarding.